Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 });
 {% endhighlight %}

-Your script should now look like the code snippet below (some code omitted).
+Your script should now look like the following:

 {% highlight javascript %}
 ...